jptrinh/jp-input-select/AI.md

 **CRITICAL** : labels are always text, no img, no icons, no html etc. Do never attempts to return html in mappingLabel.
 **CRITICAL** : You have to perfectly style this select according to the page.
 **CRITICAL** : For multiselect, "triggerHeight" should be "unset" to let the component calculate it with the number of chips.

+**Performance Optimization for Large Datasets (1000+ options):**

+-   Virtual scrolling is enabled by default and automatically handles large lists
+-   Only visible items (+ buffer) are rendered in the DOM, providing optimal performance
+-   For datasets with 1000+ items, always keep virtualScroll enabled (default: true)
+-   Adjust virtualScrollBuffer if you experience blank spaces during fast scrolling (decrease for better performance, increase for smoother scrolling)
+-   Set virtualScrollMinItemSize to match your actual option height for accurate scrollbar positioning
+-   The search functionality uses memoization to avoid re-filtering on every render